 Twitter chats are where educators meet at a set ‘meeting time’ to engage in conversations by sending out tweets on a topic using a designated hashtag during a specific time on a certain day.

 During the twitter chat you’ll see educators tweet their responses in real time.
-The best way to participate in a Twitter chat is to set up twitter search for the hashtag in TweetDeck or in your Twitter app on your mobile device.
+The best way to participate in a Twitter chat is to set up twitter search for the hashtag in TweetDeck, Hootsuite or in the Twitter app on your mobile device.

 Popular Twitter Chats are: